martial-god/Benny-Scraper/README.md

 # Benny-Scraper
 Webscraper that sets out make listening to webnovels easier for myself.
+Turned into project that let users store all chapters of their favorite Mangas or Webnovels offline in one file.
 Creates Epubs, at this moment, the goal is to make adding other sites extremely easy using the `appsettings.json` in Benny-Scraper project

 # TO DO
 - [x] Figure out how to properly construct an Epub. https://validator.w3.org/check for chapter validations